zynksoftware/Zynk-Workflow/docs/_documentation/Key-Concepts-Section/Zynk-Objects.md

 ## Data Types
 ### Text or Script
 This represents a single text value which can be manually entered at design time.
 For example, a username, a path to a file, a website address - any static piece of text.
-Static text objects support the use of [Environment Variables](environment-variables).
+Static text objects support the use of [environment variables](http://en.wikipedia.org/wiki/Environment_variable#System_path_variables).
 For instance, you can use %USERNAME% to return the username of the user currently logged on the the computer.

 **Available Options**
 When using static objects the Edit button will launch a text editor window which will allow you to edit the value of the setting.
 You can optionally set the language used for the text editor for syntax highlighting, this will default to C#.
 The static object will allow the Use Razor Engine setting to dynamically calculate the value to use.